duncangarde/exchange-rates/README.md

 The best example of using the various code parts is to look at the github action `.github/workflows/elt.yml` where we bring it all together

+## Known omissions

+As this is a technical test showcase, not everything has been implemented to make this production ready:
+- it does not take into account any backfilling of the rates which could be done through the history section of the API
+- main.py and load.py probably need test coverage (although they are very simple)
+- monitoring:
+  - although github actions will output logs for this service nothing else has been implemented.
+It is possible from the web interface to check these logs
+- alerting:
+  - this has not been implemented but it can be configured as notifications from github or actions can be added to the workflows
+- dbt:
+  - overall folder structure is very simple and would need to be iterated on in a bigger project
+  - the outlier test could be a bit more sophisticated using standard deviations from the mean or similar